WPIC 1.01 Advance Oral Instruction—Beginning of Proceedings

 Allegation of improper exercise of a peremptory challenged based on membership in a protected class.
 It is improper to exercise a peremptory challenge based on a prospective juror's race or gender.
 Batson v.
 Kentucky, 476 U.S. 79, 106 S.Ct.
 1712, 90 L.Ed.
 2d 69 (1986); J.E.B. v.
 Alabama ex rel.
 T.B., 511 U.S. 127, 114 S.Ct.
 1419, 128 L.Ed.
 2d 89 (1994).
 Under the constitutional standard established by these cases, establishing a violation involves a three-step process.
 The opposing party must make a prima facie showing of purposeful discrimination.
 If such a showing is made, the party who made the challenge must come forward with a neutral explanation.
 The court must then determine if purposeful discrimination has been established.
 Batson v.
 Kentucky, 476 U.S. at 93–98; see City of Seattle v.
 Erickson, 188 Wn.2d 721, 398 P.3d 1124 (2017).

-When peremptory challenges are allegedly based on race or ethnicity, the Washington Supreme Court has required more intensive scrutiny.
+When an objection to a peremptory challenge is made based on race or ethnicity, the Washington Supreme Court requires more intensive scrutiny.
 This requirement is set out in GR 37.
 An opposing party may object to a peremptory challenge simply by citing the rule.
 GR 37(c).
 The party who made the challenge must then articulate the reasons for the challenge.
 GR 37(d).

 Jury nullification.
 The instruction requires jurors to accept the law that they receive from the judge, regardless of jurors' beliefs about the law.
 This requirement is based on Article IV, section 16 of the Washington Constitution, which provides: “Judges shall not charge juries with respect to matters of fact, nor comment thereon, but shall declare the law.”
 Criminal defendants are not entitled to an instruction that allows jurors to nullify the law.
 See State v.
 Meggyesy, 90 Wn.App.
 693, 697–706, 958 P.3d 319 (1998), abrogated on other grounds as recognized in State v.
 Recuenco, 154 Wn.2d 156, 110 P.3d 188 (2005); State v.
 Bonisisio, 92 Wn.App.
 783, 794, 964 P.2d 1222 (1998).